 The patch releases a regular dose of the hormones estrogen and progestin.
 These hormones prevent pregnancy in three ways.
 They thicken the mucus in the cervix.
 This makes it hard for sperm to travel into the uterus.
 They thin the lining of the uterus, which makes it harder for a fertilized egg to attach to the uterus.
 The hormones also can stop the ovaries from releasing an egg each month (ovulation).

 The patch provides birth control for 1 month at a time.
 You change the patch once a week for 3 weeks and then go without a patch for 1 week.
-During the week without the patch, you have your period.
+During this week, you have your period.
 Your period may be very light.
+You also may use the patch continuously, without stopping for a week each month.
+With this method, you won't have your period.

 How well does it work?

-- When the patch is used exactly as directed, fewer than 1 woman out of 100 has an unplanned pregnancy.
+- When the patch is used exactly as directed, fewer than 1 person out of 100 has an unplanned pregnancy.

-- When the patch is not used exactly as directed, 9 women out of 100 have an unplanned pregnancy.
+- When the patch is not used exactly as directed, 9 people out of 100 have an unplanned pregnancy.

 - The patch is more effective for preventing pregnancy than barrier methods of birth control, such as the condom or diaphragm.